tideflow-io/tideflow-docs/docs/workflows-introduction.md

 title: Workflows
 ---

-A workflow is a set of steps to accomplish a certain task.
+A workflow is a set of tasks to accomplish a certain task.
 In Tideflow, they happen based on a certain event.
 We call this event a "trigger".

+Tideflow allows you to create as many as you want.

 ## Example

-Let's put an example: let's say you want to automate generating and sending bills to you customers and your accountant.
+Let's make an example.
+Say you want to automate generating and sending bills to your customers and to your accountant.

-Doing this could be the result of the following steps:
+Doing this could be the result of the following tasks:

-- Creating a PDF file with the bill details.
+- Create the PDF file with the bill details.
 - Send a copy of the PDF via email to your customer's email.
 - Send a copy of the PDF via email to your accountant's email.

-You want this to happen (the trigger) on an specific date (1st of each month).
+You want this to happen on an specific date (1st of each month).
+We call this condition, the trigger.

 Given this example, the workflow looks like this:

-***Trigger***
+*Trigger*:

-- The day is 1st of any month, at 7:00am
+- A date: The day is 1st of any month.

-***Steps***
+*Tasks*:

 - Create PDF file
 - Send email to customer@example.com